 Sign up here to get weekly updates of all new virtual content!

-→ Read the August 7 CAM Connects issue here.
+→ Read the full August 24 CAM Connects issue here.

 Since the Cape Ann Museum's temporary closure in March, the Museum has been sharing its mission of fostering an appreciation of the quality and diversity of life on Cape Ann in new ways, including virtually, through CAM Connects.
 Each issue has focused on a specific subject to further readers' knowledge and appreciation of Cape Ann history and art, and has introduced informative new content from CAM's dedicated and knowledgeable staff, including highlights from the recently digitized CAM Video Vault and Oral Histories collections, CAM Kids art lessons, insights into the Library & Archives expansive archival collections, and of course, an in-depth look at some of our favorite pieces of art.
 Outside of the regularly themed content, Museum staff has been hard at work on awide variety of other “virtual” projects, and in this issue, on the eve of our reopening, we’d like to share a few of them with you.

 In this issue:

 → Google Arts & Culture